bsyk/taskrunner-exercise/README.md

 | 404  | My server broke       | Try again?       |

-#### `/tasks/:runId/status`
+#### GET `/tasks/:runId/status`
-This is a REST-style endpoint to query the status and results of a submitted task.
+This is a REST-style endpoint to retrieve the status and results of a submitted task.
 The `runId` should be obtained from the response of the original request to run the task.
 The response will include the runId, taskName, current status, start/stop times, elapsed time in milliseconds and possibly a result if the task completed.
 The elapsed time will be current while the task is still running and absolute once the task has completed.
-In the event of a failure, there may be additional details included in the failures section, detailing out the testName, exception type and reason for failure.
+In the event of a failure, there may be additional details included in the failures section, detailing out the testName, exception type and reason for each failure.

 Sample CURL command:
 ```